 The gods requite his charity!

-Although he had no expectation of ever seeing her again after the sailors put Thaisa overboard, Pericles reserved a modicum of hope that she might be found and revived.
+Although he had no expectation of ever seeing Thaisa again after the sailors put her overboard, Pericles reserved a modicum of hope that she might be found and revived.

 Miraculously, her case does indeed wash ashore; and even more miraculously, she manages to cling to life through the tempestuous waters.

-Pericles and Thaisa are ultimately reunited almost twenty years later, and Pericles thanks the gods most robustly:
+Pericles and Thaisa are ultimately reunited almost twenty years later, and Pericles thanks the gods most bounteously:

 “You gods, your present kindness makes my past miseries sports.”